 1. Introduction

 In Java, error handling is an important part of any robust application.
 Java provides a hierarchy of classes to handle errors and exceptions.
-At the top of this hierarchy is Throwable, which is a class that all error and exception classes extend.
-An Exception is a subclass of Throwable that is intended for any recoverable condition that a reasonable application might want to catch.
+Throwable is at the top of this hierarchy, a class that all error and exception classes extend.
+An Exception is a subclass of Throwable intended for any recoverable condition that a reasonable application might want to catch.

 2. Key Points